xakur/soppusite/_posts/2023-03-16-how-comparing-can-make-you-miserable.md

   <td>&#8594; Pushes you to <b>ACTIVELY</b> do something; to keep grinding till you finally achieve what you want.
 You know you are capable of achieving more.
 Higher gains.</td>
 </tr>
 </table>

+When you do not compare, you put all focus on yourself - to keep grinding and become better.
+You will know yourself better.
+If you are not truly happy with your current circumstances, you need to take action and make changes.
+If you do not do anything, no matter how much you compare to people, you will still be in the same spot and state of mind.

+## Conclusion

+In my opinion, comparison in general, whether for the better or worse, can make one feel empty.
+This is because you are using someone or something else as a benchmark to determine how you are feeling and even who you are.
+It keeps you away from focusing on yourself and building on your true happiness.

+We are responsible for defining our own happiness.
+If you are not truly happy, it means you are not.
+There is no need to "find" someone else to make you feel better.
+Comparing is a never-ending chore.
+You can always do that for everything, and you may end up neglecting your true happiness.
+It is pointless to compare.

+There are always things to be grateful for to make you feel better about your life, and this has nothing to do with comparing to someone else.
+Always be grateful and count your blessings.
+Be happy for the things and achievements that you have today.
+Whether big or small, be grateful for all the kindness that people have given you.
+Be grateful for the capability you have to accomplish all that you have today and never stop working towards a better you.